 Note: the longer time span you select the better the slope will be, 30days+ ideally, however its a slow query and longer time span will slow it down more!

-The next three graphs, breakdown Top 10 costs by Table and by Resource, as well as Top 20 cost per EventID.
+The next set of graphs, breakdown Top 10 costs by Table and by Resource, as well as Top 20 cost per EventID.
 These can be very useful to spot a busy Computer or EventID that you may have.

-This tab, shows some details from Azure Activity logs as a tile view.
+This tab also shows some details from Azure Activity logs as a tile view.
 The bottom graph just shows specific Tables that Sentinel uses in the Log Analytics workspace.

 This workbook has been many months in the making, and thanks to many people for testing and suggesting features.